 Strength & Conditioning Coach

-Casey Bond is in his third season as the Strength & Conditioning Coach for the Colorado Avalanche.
+Casey Bond just completed his third season as the strength & conditioning coach for the Colorado Avalanche.

 Bond, 39, was familiar with the Avalanche organization when he was hired to his current position prior to the 2012-13 season, as he had previously served as a Staff Assistant Strength and Conditioning Coach from 2005 to 2009 and assisted with training camps starting in the 1999-00 season.